Philippine–American War: End of the Spanish–American War

 1898 US political cartoon.
 U.S. President William McKinley is shown holding the Philippines, depicted as a native child, as the world looks on.
 The implied options for McKinley are to keep the Philippines, or give it back to Spain, which the cartoon compares to throwing a child off a cliff.

 On August 12, 1898, The New York Times reported that a peace protocol had been signed in Washington that afternoon between the U.S. and Spain, suspending hostilities.
 The full text of the protocol was not made public until November 5, but Article III read: "The United States will occupy and hold the City, Bay, and Harbor of Manila, pending the conclusion of a treaty of peace, which shall determine the control, disposition, and government of the Philippines."
 After conclusion of this agreement, U.S. President William McKinley proclaimed a suspension of hostilities with Spain.

 An advertisement for soap that depicts a U.S. admiral (in the likeness of George Dewey) taking on the ideology of "the white man's burden" in order to teach the "virtues of cleanliness".
 Highlighting that the United States deemed the Philippines as an "uncivilized" society that needs their paternal guidance, thus justifying the occupation.

 In a clash at Cavite between US soldiers and insurgents on August 25, 1898, George Hudson of the Utah regiment was killed, Corporal William Anderson was mortally wounded, and four troopers of the Fourth Cavalry were slightly wounded.
 This provoked General Anderson to send Aguinaldo a letter saying, "In order to avoid the very serious misfortune of an encounter between our troops, I demand your immediate withdrawal with your guard from Cavite.
 One of my men has been killed and three wounded by your people.
 This is positive and does not admit of explanation or delay."
 Philippine communications reported that the Americans were drunk at the time.
 Aguinaldo expressed his regret and promised to punish the offenders.
 Apolinario Mabini initially proposed to investigate and punish any offenders identified.
 Aguinaldo modified this, ordering, "... say that he was not killed by your soldiers, but by them themselves [the Americans] since they were drunk according to your telegram".
-An Philippine officer in Cavite at the time reported on his record of services that he: "took part in the movement against the Americans on the afternoon of the 24th of August, under the orders of the commander of the troops and the adjutant of the post".
+A Philippine officer in Cavite at the time reported on his record of services that he: "took part in the movement against the Americans on the afternoon of the 24th of August, under the orders of the commander of the troops and the adjutant of the post".

 Elections were held by the Revolutionary Government between June and September 10, seating a legislature known as the Malolos Congress.
 In a session between September 15 and November 13, 1898, the Malolos Constitution was adopted.
 It was promulgated on January 21, 1899, creating the First Philippine Republic with Emilio Aguinaldo as president.